javiershen/TFM-UPC/README.md

 ![Network](https://i.ibb.co/3v4KnGb/Screenshot-2022-11-17-at-21-40-03.png)

+## Prerequisites

+Check the documentation of Hyperledger Fabric, in order to download the required prerequisites to run the network: https://hlf.readthedocs.io/en/latest/prereqs.html

 ## Set the network

 In order to set up the network, run the following commands in order to set and run the network.